 There may be a number of reasons why these guys seem not to have the courage of their convictions and are apparently unable to take seriously a world without schools.
 Those reasons could include anything from plain old academic arrogance, or the common fallacy that compulsory attendance somehow supports democracy, to a concern for the plight of poor kids (which is misplaced if they think schools actually solve that problem), or a perceived lack of scalability….
 I overturned all but the last of those excuses in my 2000 book Challenging Assumptions in Education: From Institutionalized Education to a Learning Society.
 And I’m certainly not the first to write such things.

 In fact, non-compulsory, free-range learning could be scalable.
-But that would mean dealing with some big issues and making some other big social changes, including addressing the daycare function of schools and creating a society where there are enough people who like kids enough to want to have them around all day, and providing everyone with a basic income.
+But that would mean dealing with some big issues and making some other big social changes, including addressing the daycare function of schools, creating a society where there are enough people who like kids enough to want to have them around all day, and providing everyone with a basic income.

 However, I’m not wasting a lot of time trying to figure out why these thinkers stop where they do, because I don’t think it matters.
 The value in what “those guys” say is simply in pointing out to large audiences the fact that the emperor has no clothes.
 By doing that, they are challenging people to think, to invent alternatives, to see the world in a different way.
 And that will inevitably lend credibility to the notion of living without school, along with other solutions.